ipenas-cl/Tempo-Lang/docs/language/tutorials/migration-guide.md

 If migrating from:
 - **PostgreSQL/MySQL**: Consider our Redis-killer example for in-memory needs
-- **MongoDB**: Tempo's deterministic storage provides ACID guarantees
+- **MongoDB**: Chronos's deterministic storage provides ACID guarantees
 - **SQLite**: Embed data directly in your binary

 ### 2. Web Services